Janet-Priya/live-haiti-crisis-dashboard/README.md

 This project is dedicated to the **resilience and strength of the Haitian people**,
 and to the global community striving for **transparency and humanitarian action** through open data.
+Moreover it can be for the reference and an understanding of how conflicts still prevails in Haiti

 Developed and maintained by **Janet**
 ---